 Adverse impacts on river hydrology will be minimised by the construction of SUDS sized to accommodate and attenuate the expected run-off from the hard surfaces of the development in naturally vegetated detention basins.
 These will serve to store and treat run-off pollutants by settlement, filtration and biological action.
-Located along ecological network.
+Located along the use of good planting design and the selection of an array of native species appropriate to the locality, some local gains in biodiversity may be achieved.